Seal of Nebraska: History

+In 1921, following the introduction and passing of a bill proposing the creation of a commission to redesign the state seal in the Nebraska legislature, a design by Bertram Goodhue, the architect of the Nebraska State Capitol was selected as the official proposal of the commission.
+The design, placed within a circular frame bearing the words “The Seal of the State of Nebraska,” was a heraldic achievement.
+Its crest featured a buffalo head atop three stacked bound books on a torse and knight’s mantled helmet.
+The supporters were two antelopes, and the shield displayed a pair of scales over a fasces with an axe—clearly referencing the state's motto, "Equality before the law", which also appeared inscribed on a scroll below the shield.
+When SF 267 was introduced in 1923, time ran out and the bill died, leaving the original 1867 seal in place.
+The seal was put on the Flag of Nebraska in 1963.
+Yet, Goodhue's design found its way into use, carved into the pylons flanking the north entrance of the state capitol, as a carving in the Law Library, in the legislature's seal, above the speaker's desk in the Warner Memorial Chamber, and above the bench in the State Supreme Court chamber, where it remains to this day.

 The lion's head press was used for official business for 138 years, when it was retired by Secretary of State John A. Gale because it was in danger of breaking.
 It was replaced by a toggle-hand press.

 Criticism

 The Nebraska State Journal gently criticized the design in 1921, finding the 1867 seal "archaic in conception and mediocre in drawing" though still interesting and nostalgic.
 The newspaper noted that "the Rocky Mountains never belonged in the picture" because they are not located in Nebraska.

 One hundred years later (in 2021) the newspaper renewed its criticism, adding that because the seal depicts the Missouri River (which forms the border of Nebraska) some of the land shown on the seal is located in Iowa.